SouthGreenPlatform/trainings/_pages/galaxyToggle.md

 <td><img width="200%" class="img-responsive" src="{{ site.url }}/images/toggleLogo2.png" alt="" />
 </td>
 <td>
-This course introduces TOGGLe (Toolbox for Generic NGS Analyses), a framework to quickly build pipelines and to perform large-scale NGS analysis through an easy and user-friendly approach.
-This tools is developed by the Sout Green platform.
+This course introduces the 2 commonly used workflow managers in the South Green Bioformatics platform, both in a theoretical and practical way, with hands-on practice sessions.
+It will help you to quickly develop and run your own pipelines using these tools through an graphical user or command-line interface.
 </td>
 </tr>
 </table>